marcinkuzminski/rhodecode/docs/setup.rst

 for the initial admin account which ``setup-app`` sets up for you.

 - The ``setup-app`` command will create all of the needed tables and an admin account.
-When choosing a root path You can either use a new empty location, or a location which already contains existing repositories.
+When choosing a root path you can either use a new empty location, or a location which already contains existing repositories.
 If you choose a location which contains existing repositories RhodeCode will simply add all of the repositories at the chosen location to it's database.
 (Note: make sure you